-MSU Media Summer Camps are pre-college exposure programs for high school and middle school students in media and technology topics including game design, 3D animation, eSports, digital cinema and TV production.
+MSU Media Summer Camps are pre-college programs that engage high school students with media and technology topics including game design, 3D animation, and eSports.
 Each camp includes five full days of interactive and intensive instruction with MSU faculty and staff, culminating in a showcase of student work on the final day.
 Students may participate in day-only instruction or stay overnight as a visiting residential student.

 Day-only: $750 / Overnight: : $1150 / 2-week Immersive GameDev: $2250

 For high school students only, except Miss Media grades 7-12

 This is a two-week immersion camp.
 Students will spend the first week exploring specific topics in game design and development, including writing engaging and interactive narratives, concept art, sound design, and level design.
 They will then spend the second week putting all of that knowledge together into one complete interactive experience.
 Rooming and meals during the weekend of July 14-15 are included.
 There is no day-only option for this camp.
 Register Now!

 Students will not only spend time playing video games at a competitive level, but will also learn how to record and stream their own gameplay like the professionals.
 Students will study film and game replays, practice techniques essential to competition, and receive top-level coaching for both gameplay and streaming.
 Please note that Smash Bros students will need to bring their own hardware to run their games.
 Register Now!

 3D Animation Camp teaches students the basics of concept and creation of computer-generated imagery (CGI).
 Throughout the week, students learn to model three-dimensional objects from pre-derived assets and then animate for film and video game applications.
 Students learn the foundation of rigging and texturing, and how to add character motion like walking and jumping.
 Register Now!